pasqal-io/qadence/docs/tutorials/quantummodels.md

 The `QNN` is a subclass of the `QuantumModel` geared towards quantum machine learning and parameter optimisation.
-See the [ML Tools](/tutorials/ml_tools) section or the [`QNN` API reference][qadence.models.QNN] for more detailed information, and the [parametric program tutorial](tutorials.parameters.parametrized-models) for parametrization.
+See the [ML Tools](/tutorials/ml_tools) section or the [`QNN` API reference][qadence.models.QNN] for more detailed information, and the [parametric program tutorial](parameters.md) for parameterization.